google-marketing-solutions/feedgen/README.md

 ### Image Understanding

-Since Gemini (`gemini-pro-vision`) is a multimodal model, we are able to additionally examine product images and use them to generate better titles and descriptions.
+Since Gemini (`gemini-pro-vision`) is a multimodal model, we are able to additionally examine product images and use them to generate higher quality titles and descriptions.
 It is important to note the following (this information is valid during the *Public Preview* of Gemini):

 * You can specify either web images and/or Google Cloud Storage (GCS) file URIs in the `Image Link` column of the *Input Feed* worksheet.